SquareSR/alternative-red-routes/Race-Route/README.md

 Enter Victory Road and solve the puzzles.

-- After dropping down before the last boulder on [this tile](https://gunnermaniac.com/pokeworld?map=194#24/16):
+- After dropping down before [the last boulder](https://gunnermaniac.com/pokeworld?map=194#24/16):
-	- Use Strength
+   - Use Strength.
    - Enter items:
-	- Down 2 to use a Max Ether on HD
+	 - d2 use Max Ether on Up 1 Nido on Slot 1 Horn Drill
-	- Up 2 to use Super Repel
+	 - U2 use last Super Repel
 	 - Bike

+> Optional Safety:
-- Optional Safety: Pick up the hidden [Full Restore](http://gunnermaniac.com/pokeworld?map=194#26/7) if low on potions.
+> Pick up the [hidden Full Restore](http://gunnermaniac.com/pokeworld?map=194#26/7) if low on healing items.

-## E4
+## Elite Four

-Don't deposit extra pokes unless you have no more Revives
-> note that revives are just 2 below HM01, pretty high up in the bag and easy to access if KO'd by Bruno, Agatha, or Champ
+Only if zero Revives are left:
+- Deposit Squirtle and Paras

 **Lorelei:**
 - Dewgong: